balaji-subburaj/balaji-subburaj/README.md

 <h1 align="center">Hi 👋, I'm Balaji Subburaj</h1>

 <h3 align="center">Welcome to my GitHub profile!</h3>
 I'm an M.Sc.
-Digital Engineering student at Otto-von-Guericke-University with professional experience in Software Testing Life Cycle.
-I'm passionate about learning new technologies through projects.
+Digital Engineering student at Otto-von-Guericke-University with experience in software development and test  automation, and AI-driven solutions.
+Skilled in Python, Java, SQL, and data visualization, with hands-on experience in NLP, search result clustering, and chatbot development.
+Passionate about applying technology to real-world problems and contributing to research-driven projects.

 ## 🚀 Projects
 - Automation Projects: [Hands-On](https://github.com/balaji-subburaj/Automation)